foamyesque/CC/Readme.md

 The Supervisor Moderator, Director, or Administrative Tribunal hearing the appeal shall be free to correct a plain error made by the Moderator placing the infraction (such as an inappropriate section being cited) if it appears on the face of the record to be necessary to do so.

 <h4>10.
 Appeals Where Thread Or Post Deleted </h4>
-Where a thread or post has been deleted in the course of issuing an infraction or infractions, any appeal relying upon those deleted materials may only be heard in a closed session.
+The fact that a thread or post has been deleted as a result of, or instead of, issuing an infraction does not mean it cannot be appealed, but such appeals will be heard by the Council in a closed session, with the ultimate result and a short summary of the issues made public.

 <p class="ind1">(1).
-Insofar as the specific factual basis of the infraction lies upon deleted content posted by the user, it may be provided, by a Director, to that user solely for the purposes of their appeal.</p>
+If a user requires specific deleted material in order to prepare their appeal, it may be provided by a Director for that purpose.</p>

 <h3> Chapter 3: Intermediate Appeals</h3>
 <h4>11.
 Appeal to Supervisor Moderator</h4>